eventflow/EventFlow/Documentation/ReadStores.md

 # Read model stores

-In order to create query handlers that perform and enable them search across multiple fields, read models or projects are used.
+In order to create query handlers that perform and enable them search across multiple fields, read models or projections are used.

-Read models are a flatten views of a subset or all aggregate domain events created specifically for efficient queries.
+Read models are a flattened views of a subset or all aggregate domain events created specifically for efficient queries.

-Here's a simple example of how a read models for doing searches for usernames could look.
+Here's a simple example of how a read model for doing searches for usernames could look.
 The read model handles the `UserCreated` domain event event to get the username and user ID.